Estadio La Rosaleda

 Estadio La Rosaleda (/es/; literally The Rose Garden) is a football stadium in the city of Málaga, in Andalusia, southern Spain.
-It is the home stadium of Málaga CF in Segunda División and was previously that of Club Deportivo Málaga, of which Málaga CF is heir.
+It is the home stadium of Málaga CF in La Liga and was previously that of Club Deportivo Málaga, of which Málaga CF is heir.
 The subsidiary Atlético Malagueño also used it as a habitual pitch during its time in the second division.
 The Costa del Sol Trophy Cup, organized annually by Málaga Football Club together with the Municipality of Málaga, is held in this stadium.
-With a capacity of 30,044 seats, it is the 18th-largest stadium in Spain and the 4th-largest in Andalusia.
+With a capacity of 30,778 seats, it is the 18th-largest stadium in Spain and the 4th-largest in Andalusia.

 The stadium replaced the historic arena of Baños del Carmen.
 When it flooded, La Rosaleda had to be used for the first time on 13 April 1941 with a fixture between CD Málaga and AD Ferroviaria.
 The official inauguration took place on 14 September 1941, with a friendly match between CD Málaga and Sevilla.
 In this match, CD Málaga also premiered its new name, its previous name had been CD Malacitano.

 Notable events

 Rosaleda Stadium was one of the seventeen host stadiums of the 1982 FIFA World Cup, hosting three matches.
-Throughout its history, it has also hosted seven matches of the Spain national team and two friendly matches, one of those matches involving the Andalusia national team.
+Throughout its history, it has also hosted seven matches of the Spain national team and two friendly matches, one of those matches involving the Andalusia national team, as well as "hosting" Norway in its 2022 World Cup qualifier against Turkey, due to travel bans in place then; Turkey won that contest, 3-0.

 In 2009, Andalusia became host of the Peace Cup, and Málaga was selected as a host city.
 La Rosaleda was host to four matches of the 2009 Peace Cup, including the semi-final between Porto and Aston Villa.

 In 2020, the stadium was chosen for hosting the women's Copa de la Reina.

 It was planned as one of the host cities for the 2030 FIFA World Cup but the bid was withdrawn on 12 July 2025.